Ersatz gravity and black-hole thermodynamics from Manin gauge theory with noncompact gauge group: Hawking radiation from Chern-Simons theory?

-Let us review the well-known statement that Chern--Simons theory with certain noncompact gauge algebras is equivalent to three-dimensional Einstein gravity with a cosmological constant \cite{Achucarro:1986uwr,Witten:1988hc} in the language of Manin pairs.
+Let us review the well-known statement that Chern-Simons theory with certain noncompact gauge algebras is equivalent to three-dimensional Einstein gravity with a cosmological constant \cite{Achucarro:1986uwr,Witten:1988hc} in the language of Manin pairs.

 We consider the three canonical Manin pairs built from the three-dimensional Lorentz algebra \(\mathfrak{g} \cong \mathfrak{so}(1,2) \cong \mathfrak{sl}(2;\mathbb R)\).
 Dualising \([ab]\mapsto a\) (\(a,b=0,1,2\)), the basis is given by \((t_{[ab]})\mapsto (t_a = -\frac12\varepsilon_{abc}t^{[bc]})\) with structure constants \(f_{ab}{^c} = \varepsilon_{ab}{^c} = \varepsilon_{abd}\eta^{dc}\), where \((\eta_{ab}) = \operatorname{diag}(-1,1,1)\) is the Minkowski metric, and \(\varepsilon_{012} = -\varepsilon^{012} = 1\) the Levi-Civita symbol.
 Further taking \(\kappa_{ab} = \eta_{ab}\), we then find that